zhanhu01/website/_pages/about.md

 ---
 title: About
 subtitle:
-description: Huanjia Zhang is a science journalist in Philadelphia.
+description: Huanjia Zhang is a science journalist in Baltimore.
 featured_image:
 ---